mist-medical/MIST/README.md

 	- ```--results```: The full path to the directory to save the output of the MIST pipeline
     - ```--amp```: Optional, but highly recommended, if your system supports AMP
     - ```--pocket```: Optional, but highly recommended, for using smaller, but just as accurate networks
+    - ```--use-res-block```: Optional, but highly recommended, use this to turn on residual blocks in architectures

 * ```mist_analyze```: This command runs only the analysis portion of the pipeline and requires the following arguments:
 	- ```--data```: The full path to your dataset JSON file